-Select this function to display your average speed in miles per hour or DIST TO EMPTY AVG ECON INST ECON kilometers per hour.
-TRIP A TRIP B AVG SPEED calculate your average speed.
+Select this function to display your average speed in miles per hour or kilometers per hour.

+Your vehicle must be moving to calculate your average speed.
 When your vehicle is not moving, the average speed is displayed at 0 kilometers (0 miles) per hour.